Preston School

 Preston School is a secondary school with specialist Business and Enterprise College status in Yeovil, Somerset, England.
-In 2017, enrolment was 975 students aged 11 to 18 years.
-In July 2011, the school became an Academy.
+As of 2025, enrolment was estimated to be 975 students aged 11 to 16 years.
+In July 2011, the school became an academy.
+As of 2025, the headteacher is Matthew Doble.

 History

 Preston School opened in 1961.
-The school was awarded Specialist school status as a Business and Enterprise college in September 2002.
+The school was awarded specialist school status as a Business and Enterprise college in September 2002.
+In February 2021, the school joined the Midsomer Norton Schools Partnership Multi-Academy Trust.

-Curriculum

-Preston School has a range of technology facilities; wireless internet across site, integrated ICT desks in several classrooms, Apple Macs in the music department, and a £20,000 recording studio.
-It has a dance and fitness studio.
-The school offers specialist GCSE courses, including sport BTEC, business BTEC and dance.

 Performance

-As of 2020, the school's most recent Ofsted inspection was in 2019, with a judgement of Requires Improvement.
+As of 2023, the school's Ofsted inspection ranked it "Good".